 Dr. Stephen Renwick, Nikon Research Corporation of America

 Dr. Stephen Renwick has worked with Nikon subsidiaries in the U.S. since 2000 and is currently the Director of Imaging Physics at Nikon Research Corporation of America.
-Steve is a frequent contributor to industry conferences, and has published detailed technical papers in conference proceedings as well as introductory articles for non-experts.
-Steve leads a group of experts working on innovative ways to extend optical lithography, to work with Nikon customers on their advanced development, to merge optical lithography with alternative methods like maskless litho and DSA, and to advance computational photography.
-Steve’s work, some of which has been patented, currently focuses on the extension of ArF immersion lithography capabilities.
+Steve is a frequent contributor to industry conferences, and has published detailed technical papers in conference proceedings as well as introductory articles for nonexperts.
+Steve leads a group of experts working on innovative ways to extend optical lithography, to work with Nikon customers on their advanced development, and to advance computational imaging.
+Steve’s work, some of which has been patented, currently focuses on next-generation lithography.
 Steve holds a Ph.D. in Atomic Physics from Wesleyan University.